 A couple of hip homegrown water events:

 Adirondack SUP Festival is a weekend of stand-up-paddleboard inspired activities for the family on Lake Colby, including an intro to SUP clinic, on-water demos, guided SUP tour, after school kids session, and races.
-There are long and short course races, and just for fun races — including a pooch race and a tandem sprint.
+There are long and short race courses, and just-for-fun races — including a pooch race and a tandem sprint.

 The Saranac Lake Cardboard Boat Races happen on the shores of Lake Flower.
 Cardboard boat race participants have to construct a boat using cardboard, duct tape, glue, and latex paint.
 Award categories include Best in Show and Most Spectacular Sinking.
 All proceeds are donated to the Northern Forest Canoe Trail's Northern Forest Explorers scholarship program, a program that gives local kids the opportunity to spend a week outside paddling, camping, and learning outdoor skills.

-There are some 100 communities in the Adirondacks.
-Saranac Lake is the coolest one thanks to the fresh water and real people.
+There are some 100 communities in the Adirondacks, but Saranac Lake tends to draw creative types who add to the decidely different character of the village.
 Life here is seamless, from work to water to chilling out in town.
 Canoes on cars and Chacos on feet are a common sight.
-Before or after paddling, spend time downtown and enjoy historic architecture, live music, art galleries, a variety of dining options, speciality shops, and outdoor outfitters.
+Before or after paddling, spend time downtown and you'll see what we mean — historic architecture, live music, art galleries, and a variety of dining options, speciality shops, and outdoor outfitters await!